Premarket Approval (PMA)

 The process starts when a manufacturer submits a detailed application to the FDA.
 This is described by the agency as a scientific, regulatory documentation to demonstrate to the FDA the safety and effectiveness of the device.
 The application also has to give details about how the device was designed and how it was manufactured.

-The FDA-approval application includes sections for:
+The pre-market application Includes sections for:

 - Technical information, which has data and other information to inform the agency’s decision whether to approve the application.